 - Don’t limit yourself and do everything using only one best technology.
 Perfectionism can kill your software systems.
 Choose the right technical solution for every task in your project.

 - The framework allows you to speed up the launch of a software project.
-However, make sure to check the availability of good documentation and clarify the period of support for the framework, so that there is no trouble with a complete rewrite of your system in 2-3 years.
+However, make sure to check the availability of good documentation and clarify the period of support for the framework.
+There is no trouble with a complete rewrite of your system in 2-3 years.

 - Technology and programming languages are not the core of your project's success.
 When choosing the software development stack, always keep in mind the specific requirements of your project.
 The right processes usually guarantee the "right" result.
 Remember, 2-3 months is the maximum for launching the next iteration of a software project.